 In 1876, Pike’s Peak Signal Station attendant Private John O’Keefe told tall tales of life in the station to lawyer, newspaper man and drinking friend, Eliphat Price.
 O’Keefe recounted a story of large, man-eating rats that lived in caves on Pikes Peak.

-The story grew to include how these rats attacked him and his wife and daughter in the station itself – devouring a side of beef in less than five minutes.
-While Private O’Keefe tried to protect his family using a club to fend off the rats, it was actually Mrs. O’Keefe who saved the day by electrocuting the rats with a coil of wire connected to the signal station’s battery.
+The story grew to include how these rats attacked his wife, his daughter and himself in the station and devoured a side of beef in less than five minutes.
+While Private O’Keefe tried to protect his family using a club to fend off the rats, it was actually Mrs. O’Keefe who saved the day by electrocuting the rats with a coil of wire connected to the station’s battery.

 O’Keefe quickly erected a grave on the summit to support his story and to woo tourists.
 However, O’Keefe wasn’t married and he didn’t have a daughter.
-Despite this, the story hit the wires and ended up being published in many newspapers around the globe. – Pike’s Peak
+Despite this, the story hit the wires and was published in newspapers around the globe.